 I stumbled upon this beautiful video created by musician and cellist Cremaine Booker, in light of the recent deaths.
 I encourage you to listen to it with headphones and close your eyes.
 You may want to grab a few tissues, it’s that moving, comforting and healing!

 6. If you’re having a hard time understanding how race issues play a role in today’s society then get educated on the existence of systemic racism.
-Be vulnerable and examine what are your own biases, stereotypes and racist viewpoints because like what Maya Angelou said, “When you know better you do better.”
-Be discerning about how the media portrays people of color so you don’t fall into the brainwashing that can be done in the media.
+Be vulnerable and examine what are your own biases, stereotypes, and racist viewpoints because like what Maya Angelou said, “When you know better you do better.”
+Be discerning about how the media portrays people of color so you don’t fall into the brainwashing that can be done in the media that upholds racist perspectives for black and brown people.

 Here are some resources to check out: